magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 ## Configure DNS for Fastly {#fastly-dns}
 You must complete these steps when you go live.

 After checking with your registrar about where to change your DNS settings, add a CNAME record for your website that points to the Fastly service: `prod.magentocloud.map.fastly.net`.
-If you use multiple host names for your site, you must add a CNAME record for each one.
+If you use multiple hostnames for your site, you must add a CNAME record for each one.

 <div class="bs-callout bs-callout-info" id="info">
 <p>This does not work for an <a href="https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp" target="_blank">apex domain</a> (also referred to as a <em>naked</em> domain).
 You must use a DNS provider that supports forwarding DNS queries to use an apex domain.</p>